 Sominex Herbal is an over the counter sleeping tablet that’s made and sold in the UK.

-Note that there are two types of Sominex – you can read about my experience with the anti-histamine version here.
+Note that there are three types of Sominex – you can read about my experience with one of the two anti-histamine versions here.

 In this review, I’ll only be discussing the herbal one, which contains valerian, hops and passion flower.

 Please remember that this is only one person’s view of how well they work.
 As you’ll see from the comments below, readers have had very different experiences.